 Youth Ministry is always changing.
 It changes with the times; therefore, it is imperative for the Youth Leader to come up with relevant programming.
-This should prompt the leader to think outside the box so that youth ministry is both attractive, relevant. and interesting.
+This will naturally prompt the leader to think outside the box so that youth ministry is both attractive and interesting.
 The Youth Leader is expected to have a comprehensive program that is aligned with the annual themes of the General Conference Youth Ministries.
 A well-balanced program should include physical, social, spiritual, intellectual, and emotional components.
 Since the local church is the rightful hub of youth ministry, the plans of the youth council should consider the initiatives of the Division, Union, and Conference.

 The programs that take place weekly remains the key structure of the AY society.
 Much happens here that will attract the youth to attend the other meetings of the department.
-This is why it is important that the AY Leader treat this work as the heart of evangelizing, discipling, and mobilizing the youth of their local church.
-Yet the planning process has become an area of frustration for many youth leaders, some to the point of quitting, because of failure to plan relevant, interesting programs for their youth group each week.
-Many leaders are at a loss to know how to plan creative programs around the mission of the local church that will attract their youth to attend and keep them involved week after week.
+That why it is needful for the AY Leader to treat this work as the heart of evangelizing, discipling, and mobilizing the youth of their local church.
+Yet the chore of planning has caused many youth leaders frustration, some to the point of guitting, because of failure to plan relevant, interesting programs for their youth group each week.
+Many leaders are at a loss to know how to plan creative programs, around the mission of the local church, that will attract their youth to attend and keep them involved week after week.

 This module of study will assist the local AY leader in the art of relevant, creative programming, incorporating a comprehensive structure that is aligned with the annual themes of the General Conference Youth Ministries.
 You will learn to create a well-balanced program that incorporates the physical, social, intellectual, and emotional components that assist the youth in building their faith in Jesus.
-Because our times are changing, Adventist youth ministry needs to constantly adapt its approach in programs to the youth without neglecting the key objectives of the Youth Department as outlined by M. E. Kern, who received the blessings of Ellen G. White as the first World Youth Director (see Module 3 for more detail).
+Because our times are changing, Adventist youth ministry needs to constantly adapt its approach in programs to the youth without neglecting the key objectives of the Youth Department as outlined by M. E. Kern, the first world youth director, with the blessings of Ellen G. White (see Module 3 for more detail).